Robotto/DigLit/README.md

       (I DO NOT OWN THE IMAGES IN THE 3 FOLDERS, I JUST BORROWED THEM OFF SOME GOOGLE IMAGE SEACHES)

-      Whichever currently chosen jpg is the one which is used in the greenscreen algo.
+      Whichever currently chosen jpg is the one which is used to replace a 'green' webcam pixel in the greenscreen algo.

       that is all :)